alexandrastna/AI-for-ESG/README.md

 Respond with only one word: "environmental", "social", "governance", or "none".
 ```

 In classification tasks, a more explicit prompt usually improves consistency (fewer ambiguous outputs).
 However, the API is billed per token, so longer prompts cost more—especially at large scale.
-To keep costs under control, I use a compact, strict-output prompt and fix temperature=0 for stability (deterministic labels).
+To keep costs under control, I use a compact, strict-output prompt and fix temperature=0 for stability.

 When budget allows, an extended prompt  can be used for a small accuracy boost at the expense of a higher input-token footprint.